spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **link**: `null` \| `string`

-path to actual resource in case this is a symlink or hardlink
+The path to the actual resource if this is a symlink or hardlink.

 ---